 - Rotate and slide the crank arm out of the bottom bracket shell.
 Ensure that the right side caged bearing were also removed from the drive side cup.

 - Inspect drive side cone for wear.
 It is not necessary to remove cone for cleaning.
 If replacing, clamp arm in vise with right side cone facing up.
 Remove drive side cone counter-clockwise.

 - Clean, degrease, and inspect all parts.
 Inspect bearing cups in frame.

 Bearing Cup Replacement

-Most one-piece bottom brackets use a bearing retainers.
+Most one-piece bottom brackets use bearing retainers.
 Check the orientation of the retainers before installing as retainers have only one correct orientation.
 Inspect the metal cage that retains the ball bearings.
 The cage traps each ball with a hook.
 Look for the open side of the ball retaining hook.
 This open side of the hook shape cage should face the cone shaped race.
 If in doubt, install the cage, and place the race inside and turn the cone by hand.
 If the cage is correct, it will feel smooth.
 If the cage is upside down, the cage retainer will rub on the cone race and it will feel horrible.
 Reverse the cage and test again.

-- Pack bearings fully with grease.
+- Pack bearings and cups fully with grease.

-- Install keyed washer and locknut.
+- Install keyed washer, then loosely install locknut.

 - Begin with locknut loose.
 Turn adjusting cone counter-clockwise until it hits the ball bearing, then turn back clockwise to loosen 1/4 turn.

-- Repeat process of checking for play and retightening cone a slight amount until no play is felt.
+- Repeat process of checking for play and re-tightening cone a slight amount until no play is felt.
 NOTE: The one-piece crank systems do not use a polished bearing system.
 There will be some roughness to a correctly adjusted bottom bracket.
 Adjust as loose as possible but without play in the bearings.